psuter/bibimbap/README.md

                                               /_/

 `bibimbap` is a tool to import BibTeX entries from various sources.
+It runs in the console and is designed to be simple and fast.
+Be advised that it still won't read the papers for you, though.